Bruce-Devlin/CodeTest_2iTesting/README.md

 Welcome to te Code test made for i2 Testing created by Bruce Devlin.

 ## This challenge that was set:
-"provide code that iterates in multiples of A until X, then in multiples of A + 1 until 2X, then multiples of A + 2 until 3X"
+"provide code that iterates in multiples of A until X, then in multiples of A + 1 until 2X, then multiples of A + 2 until 3X" I had 1 hour to complete this challenge.

 ## A better understanding of the problem:
 "The code should allow for the input of 2 numbers, Value 1 (A) and Value 2 (X).
 My interptritation of the issue is that